Alice Springs

-The area is also known locally as Mparntwe to its original inhabitants, the Arrernte, who have lived in the Central Australian desert in and around what is now Alice Springs for tens of thousands of years.
+The area's original inhabitants, the Arrernte, have lived in the Central Australian desert for tens of thousands of years.

-Alice Springs had a population of 33,990 as of June 2024.
+Alice Springs had a population of 34,783 as of June 2025.
 The town's population accounts for approximately 10 percent of the population of the Northern Territory.

 The town straddles the usually dry Todd River on the northern side of the MacDonnell Ranges.
 The surrounding region is known as Central Australia, or the Red Centre, an arid environment consisting of several deserts.
 Alice Springs experiences a wide temperature range, with an average maximum in summer of 35.6 C and an average minimum in winter of 5.1 C.